List of Nobel laureates in Physiology or Medicine: Notes

 A. The form and spelling of the names in the name column is according to nobelprize.org, the official website of the Nobel Foundation.
 Alternative spellings and name forms, where they exist, are given at the articles linked from this column.
 Where available, an image of each Nobel laureate is provided.
 For the official pictures provided by the Nobel Foundation, see the pages for each Nobel laureate at nobelprize.org.

 B. The information in the country column is according to nobelprize.org, the official website of the Nobel Foundation.
-This information may not necessarily reflect the recipient's birthplace or citizenship.
+This information may not necessarily reflect the recipient's birthplace or citizenship, and instead reflect their academic or scientific affiliation at the time of receiving the award.